Updated June 3, 2023

 Additionally, we insert other rows for books.

 Now, let us display the contents of the table Books with SELECT query as:

 SELECT * FROM Books;

 Next, we will query with MySQL Field() function in the table Books to search for a specific index position for the column from a sequence of values related to the first argument.

 We can also sort the order of the values in the result set using the MySQL ORDER BY clause with the above Field() function command either in ascending order with the ASC keyword or DESC keyword for descending order:

 SELECT * FROM Books ORDER BY FIELD(BookID, 101,102,103,104,105,106,107,108,109) DESC;

-So, we can additionally use the ORDER BY clause with Field() function to sort the values.
+So, we can additionally use the ORDER BY clause with the Field() function to sort the values.

 MySQL Field() function is also a type of MySQL String function that retrieves the index position of a data value as indicated with the first argument of the function by searching or matching the remaining value expressions stated in the second argument as a list of values parted with comma.

-The function is useful for finding out the existing index position and results if the one is not present.
+The function helps find out the existing index position and results if the one is absent.